Iím on cruise control, driving 75mph, in a climate-controlled cabin, listening to 70ís music, beamed to me via satellite.

 Fancy the shock of a person from 100 years ago seeing todayís miraculous gadgets and standard of living.

 I feel like I know Buffalo Bill intimately because over nine years, Margie & I told his story thousands of times.
 We created a trolley tour that shared his life story, including how he'd created our town of Cody, Wyoming.

 Researching & telling those stories kept tourists in our town longer, helping every business and attraction.
 Just the way he'd have wanted.

 It also kept our family fed & helped us gain passive income.

 In Buffalo Bill Codyís day, travel was by horseback or train.
-My sleek Acadia is quite the upgrade from the rickety cars Buffalo Bill experienced just before his death in 1917.
+My sleek Sequoia is quite the upgrade from the rickety cars Buffalo Bill experienced just before his death in 1917.